cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

 .. note::

-    Note you won't want to set up your new Cyrus initially to be able to listen for new inbound/outbound imap connections.
+    It's best to ensure your new Cyrus initially *will not* start up listening for new inbound/outbound imap connections, not until you've completed your migration.

+    How this is best achieved will depend upon your OS and distro, but may involve something like ``systemctl disable cyrus-imapd`` or ``update-rc.d cyrus-imapd disable``

 3. Shut down existing Cyrus
 ---------------------------